qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    :ref:`Layer Order <layer_order>` panel.

 Depending on the item selected in the panel, a right-click shows a dedicated set of options presented below.
-Some of these entries are not available when multiple selections are made (e.g. Edit, Rename).
+Some of these entries are not available when multiple selections are made (e.g., :guilabel:`Filter`, :guilabel:`Rename`, :guilabel:`Properties`).

 .. table updated with https://tableconvert.com/excel-to-restructuredtext
 .. table:: Contextual menus from :guilabel:`Layers` panel items